SpencerDedrick/nixonclone/README.md

 ### Continued development

+Update as of 3/27/2022
+I was finally able to spend some mroe time with the project!
+I finished implementing the cart functionality.
+The code isn't totally optimized yet, but it works!

+My next goal is to finish the search feature and then start refactoring and cleaning up the code.

 This is my most ambitious project yet.
 I will update as needed, but I'm really hoping this will be the project that propels me into a development position.

 ### Useful resources